Updated: 5 days ago

 I feel robbed.

 I know many people who have lost their partners way too soon, facing the reality of all their life plans being taken from them, staying stuck in limbo, uncertain of what to do next.
-Picking up all the pieces of their new life off the ground, struggling with how each piece will fit in their “new” life, worried they might not put them back in the order they are supposed to go.
-Not knowing what order they are supposed to go.
+Picking up all the pieces of their new life off the ground, struggling with how each piece will fit in their “new” life, worried they might not put them back in the order they are supposed to go in.
+Not even knowing what order that should be.